Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 - You can copy a single control point.
-  From it, you will be able to "extrude" a "surface curve" along the U axis, and then extrude this unique U-row along the V axis to create a real new surface.
+  From it, you will be able to "extrude" a "surface curve" along the U axis, and then extrude this unique U row along the V axis to create a real new surface.
 - You can copy a single continuous part of a row (or a whole row, of course).
-  This will give you a new *U-row*, even if you selected (part of) a V-row!
+  This will give you a new *U row*, even if you selected (part of) a V row!
 - You can copy a single whole sub-grid.

 .. note::